hopsoft/goldmine/README.md

 ## Rollups, Tabular, & CSV

-Rollups provide a clean way to aggregate pivoted data.
+Rollups provide a clean way to aggregate pivoted data... think computed columns.

-_NOTE: Rollups can also be chained._
+_Rollups, like pivots, can be chained._

 ```ruby
 list = [1,2,3,4,5,6,7,8,9]